Trayon White: Council tenure

+Reelection candidacies

+White faced three challengers in the 2020 Democratic primary: former UMC executive Mike Austin; his former campaign manager Stuart Anderson; and attorney Yaida Ford.
+White's March 2018 anti-semitic statements were not an issue in the primary, with challengers arguing that White engaged in too much constituent servicing and not enough legislating.

+Voter turnout in Ward 8 dropped 20 percent in 2020 over the 2016 primary.
+In what was supposed to be a mail-in election due to the covid-19 health crisis, just 3,500 mail-in ballots were requested, while 3,200 residents cast in-person votes at the three physical polling places.
+White won the primary with 60.3 percent of the vote in unofficial overnight results.

+In 2024, White ran for reelection to the Council.
+He won the Democratic primary with 51 percent of the vote.

 Jewish conspiracy theory controversy

 In March 2018, White sparked controversy by stating that the Rothschild family controls the weather.
 Following the response from community members and leaders, White apologized, met with Jewish community leaders, and visited the United States Holocaust Memorial Museum.
 During his visit on April 19, White reportedly abruptly left the 90-minute tour halfway through.

 Initial post and reaction

 On March 16, 2018, White posted a video on his official Facebook page showing snow flurries falling, alluding to the conspiracy theory of the Rothschild family conspiring to manipulate the weather.
-In his post, he stated, "Y'all better pay attention to this climate control, man, this climate manipulation ...
-And that's a model based off the Rothschilds controlling the climate to create natural disasters they can pay for to own the cities, man.
+In his post, he stated, "Y'all better pay attention to this climate control, man, this climate manipulation … And that's a model based off the Rothschilds controlling the climate to create natural disasters they can pay for to own the cities, man.
 Be careful."
 The comment was widely reported in Washington and worldwide media as an endorsement of an antisemitic conspiracy theory.

 The Washington City Paper reported on March 19 that this was not the first time White alluded to a Jewish conspiracy to control global weather.
 White later apologized for making the statement, and said he was working with Jews United for Justice to develop a deeper understanding of antisemitism.
 According to The Washington Post, several Jewish organizations in the area said they believed White's apology was sincere and that his comments seemed to have been made from a position of ignorance rather than antisemitism.